sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``defects``

     Tests that failed in a previous run are executed first.
-This requires the result cache (enabled by default, see ``--cache-result``)
+This requires the test run history (enabled by default, see ``--record-test-run-history``)

 ``duration``

     Tests are ordered by duration, shortest first.
-This requires the result cache
+This requires the test run history

 ``random``